-The leg extensor is the front thigh muscle.
-It is the antagonist to the leg extension muscle and consists of four strands.
+The quadriceps is the anterior thigh muscle.
+It is the counterpart to the leg biceps, our largest muscle, and consists of four cords.
 These lead from the knee to the hip joint and to the pelvis.
-The leg extensor is responsible for stretching the knee during running.
-Due to our predominantly sedentary activity with bent legs, the leg extensor muscles shorten and thus often shorten the groin.
-To prevent this, you can train and build up the muscles with EMS training and a EMS device!
+The leg extensor is responsible for allowing us to extend the knee while walking.
+Due to our predominantly sedentary lifestyle with bent legs, the leg extensor muscles shorten and as a result, the groin often shortens as well.
+To prevent this, you can train and build the muscles with EMS training and an EMS device!

-How to place the electrodes correctly for EMS training of the thigh muscles
+How to place EMS electrodes for training your quadriceps

-Here you can see the correct electrode placement on the thigh and the program selection for your strength training, endurance training and muscle mass.
-We recommend the electrodes 10 x 5 cm or the electrodes 12 x 7 cm for the application.
+In the video you will see different placements of electrodes on the leg extension to train all muscles of the quadriceps.
+Also learn which programs of the EMS devices we recommend for strength training, endurance training and for building muscle mass.
+We recommend the electrodes 10 x 5 cm or the electrodes 12 x 7 cm for use.

-Since the stress sensations and goals of EMS training are very individual, we have compiled an overview with different requirements for you.
-Simply connect and attach electrodes, select the program and start the training:
+Since the stress sensations and goals of EMS training are very individual, we have compiled an overview with different needs for you.
+Simply connect and attach the electrodes, select the programme and start the training:

-All programs are included in our TENS-EMS device STIM-PRO X9.
+All programmes are included in our TENS-EMS combination unit STIM-PRO X9.